 Driving in Turkey was not as bad as I was led to believe from my guide book.
 In the western parts it is no different from any country in western Europe.
 But the further east you go, the more challenging the traffic becomes.
 Driving gets more chaotic, and traffic rules matter less and less.

 There is one aspect of driving in Turkey that really hurts: The gas prices!
-I could drive only about 5 km for $1.00.
+I could drive only about 5 km (3.1 miles) for $1.00.
 That really added up.
-I drove about 6000 km!
+I drove about 6,000 km (3,700 miles)!

 Throughout the parts of Turkey that I visited, there was a lot of road construction.
 Turkey is really working on improving road conditions.
 Many roads have recently been or are being expanded from two lanes to four lanes.
 Unfortunately, the road surfaces in most places are tar and gravel, instead of smooth asphalt.
 That makes driving a bit of a problem with stones being thrown around a lot.